-Let’s take an in-depth look into IGTV to see all of the new features and how they can benefit you as a consumer and as a business within your social media marketing strategy.
+Let’s take an in-depth look into IGTV to see all of the features and how they can benefit you as a consumer and as a business within your social media marketing strategy.

 Watch Out, YouTube!

 Rather than being limited to the Instagram app, IGTV will launch as a separate, standalone mobile app on iOS and Android as well.
 Is this a move by Instagram to challenge YouTube with a video-centric app which sees 1.3 billion users active on the application?